 Microsoft Cloud Adoption Framework for Azure

-The Microsoft Cloud Adoption Framework for Azure is the One Microsoft voice for cloud adoption, consolidating and sharing best practices from Microsoft employees, partners, and customers.
-This framework provides customers with tools, guidance, and narratives that help shape technology, business, and people strategies for driving desired business outcomes during each adoption effort.
-This lifecycle "product" aligns guidance to various phases and iterations of the typical cloud adoption lifecycle, ensuring easy access to the right guidance at the right time.
+The Cloud Adoption Framework is the One Microsoft approach to cloud adoption in Azure, consolidating and sharing best practices from Microsoft employees, partners, and customers.
+The framework gives enterprise customers a set of tools, guidance, and narratives that help shape technology, business, and people strategies for driving desired business outcomes during their adoption effort.
+This guidance aligns to various stages and iterations of the typical cloud adoption lifecycle, ensuring easy access to the right guidance at the right time.

 Getting started: Executive summaries

-For customers who are new to the Cloud Adoption Framework, three introductory articles are provided: Migrate, Innovate, and Enable.
-Each article provides an executive summary and a high-level journey through the customer's adoption lifecycle.
-For more specifically aligned guidance, see the sections aligned to various phases of the adoption lifecycle below.
+For customers who are new to the Cloud Adoption Framework, we offer three introductory articles: Migrate, Innovate, and Enable.
+Each article provides an executive summary and a high-level journey through an enterprise's adoption lifecycle.

 StrategyDefine business justification and expected outcomes.